openxla/stablehlo/rfcs/20220925-bounded-dynamism.md

 ```

-Use of dynamic ops over `set_dimension_size` op has a couple of benefits:
+Use of unbounded dynamic ops over `set_dimension_size` op has a couple of
+benefits:

 * Greatly simplifies the lowering from higher level frameworks to StableHLO as
   they don't need to compute upper bounds of dynamic dimensions.